-What does it mean to be “wrongfully terminated” in California?
-It means that the employer fired the employee for an illegal reason (such as for a discriminatory, harassing, or retaliatory reason) or in breach of a employment contract.
 More specifically, employers cannot fire employees for any reason that violates California’s “public policy.”
 If an employer does this, the termination overwhelms the at-will doctrine and the termination becomes “wrongful.”
 We have a lot more information on public policy below.

 This obviously begs the question for non-lawyers, what does “public policy” mean?
 Public policy is defined throughout California’s case law and statutory scheme.
 Below is a list of commonly violated public policies: